fluencelabs/examples/aqua-examples/drand/README.md

 ]
 ```

-which gives us back the verification state, true, and the randomness from both the *latest* getter and the *verify* result, which should be the same.
+which gives us back the verification state, true, and the randomness from both the *latest* getter and the *verify* result, which we expect to be the same.

 The second example, the *verified_randomness_plus* function, extends the previous example and explicitly gets the prior (to latest) round to validate the signature chain as an additional check.
 Recall,  *previous_ signature* at round<sub>t</sub> is the *signature* at round<sub>t-1<sub>: